rouvinerh/tp/docs/UserGuide.md

 * `END_DATE` is `DD-MM-YYYY` format (i.e. `19-03-2024`) representing the last day of period flow.
 This parameter is optional and can be input once the period flow ends.
 To add an end date, you need to input the correct corresponding start date of the period.

-**Warning:** Every period input needs to include a start date and end date before adding a new period input.
+> ⚠️  Every period input must have a start date and end date before adding a new period input.
+This prevents users from recording new periods when their current one has not ended.

 Examples: